-The Environmental Studies Research Fund Management Board has identified a marine study that will take place in the northern regions beginning in the 2021-2022 fiscal year, using funds from prior to the 2016 moratorium.
-The study will use autonomous glider technology to monitor marine mammals and ship noise in the eastern Beaufort Sea.
+The Environmental Studies Research Fund Management Board is currently supporting one project in the northern regions, using remaining funds collected prior to the moratorium.
+The project started in 2021-2022 and is using undersea autonomous glider technology to monitor marine mammals and ships in the eastern Beaufort Sea, an area with existing but undeveloped oil and gas leases that is frequented by bowhead and beluga whales.
 Further details on the Environmental Studies Research Fund, including annual reports and publications can be found at www.esrfunds.org.